nkrishnaswami/mids-w205-hw2/README.md

 Since the stemmer will turn punctuation into standalone tokens, single-character tokens are skipped unless alphanumeric.
 If the token is in the `nltk` stopwords list, it is also skipped.
 Finally, empty tokens are skipped.
 At this point, the token is added to a `FreqDist` (one per file being processed).
-Once all tweets in a file are processed, the FreqDist is returned, `Parallel` presents the `FreqDist`s to the caller as a list.
+Once all tweets in a file are processed, the FreqDist is returned, `Parallel` presents the `FreqDist`s to the caller as a sequence.
 I loop over these updating `ConditionalFreqDist`' using the tag as the condition.
-After processing all the tags, I use each condition/tag's `FreqDist` to make an overall `FreqDist` with contition `'all'`.
+After processing all the tags, I use each condition/tag's `FreqDist` to make an overall `FreqDist` with condition `'all'`, and finally loop over the tags and plot each `FrequencyDistribution`.

 ## Output